robocomp/robocomp/doc/DSR-start.md

    * click on the button in the upper panel of CoppeliaSim with a little cube in the middle and four arrows around.
    * Move the mouse dragging the robot around and see how all G views are refreshed.

+In the graph view of the agents, right-click in the laser (203) or camera (210) nodes and select data to open a graphic representation of the sensors.
+Also, right  clicking on the edges you can see the frame coordinates of the node with respect to its parent or to the world.

   ## Creating a brand new agent in 30 seconds with RoboComp's code generator
+Now we can move on and create a brand new agent to control de robot.
+From the situation described before:

+ * open a new terminal
+ * move to ~/robocomp/components/dsr-graph/components/ and create a new folder "my-agents".
+ * move into "my-agents" and create "my-first-agent". cd into it.
+ * execute: robocompdsl my-first-agent.cdsl.
+A new file will be created with that name
+ * open it in your favourite editor and replace the existing code with:
+         Component my_first_agent
+         {
+             Communications
+             {
+             };
+             language Cpp11;
+             gui Qt(QMainWindow);
+             options dsr;
+         };
+* execute: robocompdsl my-first-agent.cdsl .
+* a lot of code will be generated and places into several folders
+* build the agent: cmake . ; make;
+* edit the etc/config file and give an id-number to the agent, i.e. 30
+* execute it: bin/my-first-agent etc/config

+Now you should see a new window with the "good-old" graph view of G. The same G that you can see in the other two agents.
+It has been copied at start and now the local copy is kept synchronized under the hood by some agent's internal threads.

+Now let's write some control code for our Viriato robot.

   ## A first autonomous driver for the robot